Dear Stay-At-Home Mom,

 I felt guilty for sitting down while my son napped, feeling the need to “earn my keep” for our household.
 Wanting to get out and do things, I knew our budget had been slashed, and I needed to be wise with the activities we did.
 I was sure that if I had made the right choice, all of these negative feelings would go away.
 They would scurry to the corners of my house and find their way out the door.
 I felt like a “bad” mom for feeling this way and felt for sure that I was the only one who felt this way.

-But voicing my frustrations, tears, and hopes on social media proved that my fears were not original.
-Other stay-at-home moms, both on social media and in “real” life proved they were feeling a bit of all of the above.
+But voicing my frustrations, tears, and hopes to other mamas proved that my fears were not original.
+Other stay-at-home moms admitted they were feeling a bit of all of the above.

 And for some reason, knowing that I was not alone – that other moms had gone through the repurposing of their hearts and minds, that this “job” of being a mom is a constant harvesting of the heart – made me feel so much better.